lgbouma/goumlab/content/blog/exoplanets/tessPointing.md

 my journey through it, on this blog-space.
 Swing by every now and then, we'll learn together!

-[^fn-1]: I'm admittedly biased, because I'll be *contributing* to this project, but see for yourself.
+[^fn-1]: I'm biased, because I'll be *contributing* to this project, but see for yourself.
 [^fn-2]: Meta-acronym: my very easy method just speeds up naming planets.
+Pluto stays, for the acronym.
 [^fn-3]: The specifics of what *exactly* the best biosignatures are is still being worked out.
 However, a good example of life on Earth radically changing its atmosphere is in the [appearance and maintenance of oxygen](https://en.wikipedia.org/wiki/Great_Oxygenation_Event).